Harmful Ingredients to avoid in Laundry Detergent

 Carcinogens (cancer-causing substance): Ethoxylated Alcohols, Nonylphenol ethoxylate, Ethanolamine (DEA, MEA, TEA), Optical brighteners, SLES, VOC’s and Formaldehyde

-Allergens (substances that can cause allergic reactions): Cocamidopropyl Betaine, SLS, Phosphates, Artificial Dyes, Preservatives, Chlorine Bleach, Parabens
+Allergens (substances that can cause allergic reactions): SLS, Phosphates, Artificial Dyes, Preservatives, Chlorine Bleach, Parabens, Low-Purity Cocamidopropyl Betaine

 Endocrine Disruptors (substances that can cause birth defects, hormone disruption, developmental issues, and cancer): Sodium Borate, Optical Brighteners, Parabens, Phthalates, VOC’s